Duke Energy Corporation research snapshot

 information Richness

 A-level information richness.
-Duke Energy has a long public history, audited SEC filings, quarterly earnings materials, StockAnalysis market and financial data, broad analyst coverage, and utility-sector disclosures.
+Duke Energy has a long public history, audited SEC filings, quarterly earnings releases, StockAnalysis market and financial data, Barchart technical data, and broad analyst coverage with frequent target updates.

 bias Check

 The main AI research bias is treating a large regulated utility as automatically low risk.
-The counter-check is that DUK depends on regulators approving recovery of a very large capital plan while customers, politicians, and bond markets react to higher bills and higher debt.
+The counter-check is that DUK depends on regulators approving recovery of a very large capital plan while customers, politicians, and bond markets react to higher bills and higher debt, and the FY2025 revenue figure differs by about $0.4 billion between SEC operating revenue presentation and the StockAnalysis revenue line, which is a classification difference rather than a data conflict.

 ai Confidence

-High for current quote, market cap, share count, FY2025 revenue, FY2025 net income, cash, debt, Q1 2026 results, 2026 adjusted EPS guidance, dividend, and technical references.
-Medium for future price ranges because rates and regulatory decisions can change utility multiples quickly.
+High for current quote, market cap, share count, FY2025 revenue and EPS, TTM metrics, cash and debt, Q1 2026 results, 2026 adjusted EPS guidance, dividend, analyst consensus, and technical references.
+Medium for future price ranges because rates, the August 4, 2026 report, and regulatory decisions can change utility multiples quickly.

 investment Certainty

 Medium.
-The business provides essential service and has visible regulated growth, but equity returns depend on earning allowed returns after financing costs, not on unregulated pricing power.
+The business provides essential service and has visible regulated growth, but equity returns depend on earning allowed returns after financing costs, not on unregulated pricing power, and the stock does not trade at a deep discount.

 Quick verdict table